LukeRParker/TAK-COT-Examples/Generalised/tak/README.md

     </repository>
 ```

 As well as asking the user to provide a CA password, **container-creation.bat** also asks the user to provide a password for the PostrgeSQL database.
+This overcomes issues around keeping hard coded passwords in a repo.

 #
 ## Handy tips